computations/SunStar/doc/writeup.md

 This process of selecting, joining, and re-inserting leaves a  $N-1$ taxa connected to the central node.
-We repeat the process by calculating $Q$ again, but this time only treating the nodes connected to the central node $t$ as taxa.
+We repeat the process by calculating $Q$ again, but this time only treating the nodes connected to the central node as taxa.
 In this way, we shrink the problem size down by 1 each iteration

-When the number of nodes connected to $t$ reaches 3, we skip calculating $Q$ and just apply the three-point formulas to the remaining nodes.
+When the number of nodes connected to the central node reaches 3, we skip calculating $Q$ and just apply the three-point formulas to the remaining nodes.
 Importantly, this leaves us with an unrooted tree, which is the result of Neighbor Joining.

 To calculate the complexity informally, we can note that each step requires
 $\OO(N^2)$ work, in the form of calculating the entries of a matrix.
 The